Ojas1804/cryptoCurrency/README.md

 A simple bitcoin-like cryptocurrency implementation

 ### Work Done:
-<p> The implementation of transaction has been completed. </p>
+- The implementation of transaction has been completed.
+- Added block and miner as well

 ### Work to be done:
-- Create block of transaction.
 - Create Blockchain
+- Testing